-With Southwest you do have to check in up to 24 hours in advance to get the highest boarding number which I do as close to the 24 hour mark on the flight out but usually pay for the Early Bird check in on the way back as I may not be in cell phone range 24 hours in advance.
-This assures that I will have the aisle seat that I prefer on long flights and plenty of open overhead bin space on full flights.
+With Southwest you do have to check in up to 24 hours in advance to get the earliest/lowest boarding number which I do as close to the 24 hour mark on the flight out but usually pay for the Early Bird check in on the way back as I may not be in cell phone range 24 hours in advance.
+An early boarding number assures that I will have the aisle seat that I prefer on long flights and plenty of open overhead bin space on full flights.

 I have flown into San Antonio, Austin, El Paso, Albuquerque, Phoenix, Salt Lake City and Las Vegas to backpack.
 The cheapest airports to fly into are San Antonio, Albuquerque and Las Vegas.
-When looking at flights I have three things, besides price, that I consider.
-First- non-stop or one stop only flights offer less chance they will lose my checked baggage on the way out (less of an issue on the way back).
+When looking at flights I have four things, besides price, that I consider.
+First- non-stop or one stop only flights offer less chance they will lose my checked baggage on the way out (less of a concern on the way back).
 Two- if there is a stop and plane change, and generally there is, I want a long enough layover time to both make the next plane and for them to get my checked bags over to that plane, anything less than 30 minutes is bad, 45 is about the sweet spot (maybe longer with the current 2022 airline problems).
 Third- In the winter I want to fly through a southern airport which reduces the chances of delays or other weather related issues, summer is less of an issue but you might want to pass on places like Dallas which routinely have bad thunderstorms.
 Four- I try to avoid the major hub airports like Atlanta, Dallas and Chicago which can have more schedule and cancelled flight troubles.